Have a question about Song of the South? Your answer is probably here!

-2) Nominate Song of the South to be added to the National Film Registry.
-You can send an email to Donna Ross, Boards Assistant of the National Film Preservation Board, explaining why you feel that the film is culturally, historically, or aesthetically significant.
-Alternately, you can send your nomination by mail.
+2) Nominate Song of the South to be added to the Library of Congress' National Film Registry.
+New to 2017, you can now fill out their online form.
+Previously, nominations were submitted by sending an email to Donna Ross, Boards Assistant of the National Film Preservation Board, explaining why you feel that the film is culturally, historically, or aesthetically significant.

 3) Spread the word!
-Song of the South has a Facebook page.
+Song of the South has a Facebook page and a Twitter account.
 This is one of the most important steps you can take.
-Tell family and friends about our efforts to get Disney to release this film to the American public!
+Tell family and friends about our efforts to get Disney to release this film to the American public.
 You may be surprised at how many people don't know about this historic movie.
 And I think that's exactly what Disney wants...

 4) Let Disney know.
-Call Walt Disney Studios Home Entertainment Guest Relations at (800) 723-4763 and tell them that you want Song of the South to be released on DVD.
+Call Walt Disney Studios Home Entertainment Guest Relations at (800) 723-4763 and tell them that you want Song of the South to be released on DVD/Blu-Ray.
+Their office hours are Monday through Friday, 9:30AM-6:30PM Central time.
+If you're a Disney shareholder, you can also bring up Song of the South at the annual Disney shareholder meeting.
 You can also fill out this old form to send a request through Disney's Movie Finder.
-(Please note: this web form is very old and probably doesn't work anymore.)
+(Please note: this web form is about 15 years old and probably doesn't work anymore.)

 Q. Is Song of the South officially available on DVD/Blu-Ray?

 A. No, Song of the South is not officially available on DVD or Blu-Ray.
 Any DVDs, Blu-Rays or VCDs of Song of the South you may see for sale are bootleg (unauthorized) copies, so buy at your own risk.